TheMazeMaster/BIM-Main/README.md

 labelList: Local list of strings or generated (e.g. T5 modifiers)

-labelListSource: Used in T6 to dynamically switch datasets
+labelListSource: Used in T6 to switch which overlay field is shown

-availableSources: ["overlayContent"]
+availableSources: ["quotes", "emotion", "tone", "behavior", "thriveCounter"]

 T6 labels now come entirely from `overlayContent.js`, which contains 132 rows of 25 fields.
 Key indexes are: